devartgr/joomla-devart-news/README.md

 This software is provided "as is", without warranty of any kind.

-DevArt shall not be liable for data loss, downtime, rendering issues, cache conflicts, or production issues resulting from use or misuse.
+DevArt shall not be liable for data loss, downtime, rendering issues, cache conflicts, production failures, or issues resulting from use or misuse.

 Always test in staging before production deployment.